-Goal 5 - Integrate sustainability into all agency decisions and operations to lower social and environmental impact to enhance our community.
+Goal 5 - Integrate sustainability into all agency decisions and operations to lower social and environmental impact to enhance our community and support the Thurston County Regional Climate Mitigation Plan.

 End Policy - Resources will be used efficiently to minimize the negative impact on the environment and the community and, to the extent feasible, efforts will be pursued that integrate or otherwise align with broader sustainability goals.